MSc INTERNATIONAL BUSINESS MANAGEMENT

 Teaching and Assessment

 Theory and overviews will be presented in a series of formal lectures.
-These will be supported by a programme of seminar through the use of videos, group work and exercises.
+These will be supported by a programme of seminars through the use of videos, group work and exercises.
 Case studies have an important role to play within the overall teaching strategy.
 They are selected to achieve wide sectional coverage of international industry and services including traditional, mature and technically advanced sectors e.g. international retailing, airlines, pharmaceuticals, consumer electronics, automobiles, and computers.

 Self-managed learning